wallarm/product-documentation/docs/latest/updating-migrating/separate-postanalytics.md

 ## Step 4: Update the node type

-The deployed postanalytics node 3.6 or lower has the deprecated **regular** type that is [now replaced with the new **Wallarm node** type](what-is-new.md#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens).
+If upgrading the node 3.6 or lower, it is recommended to install the new node type instead of the deprecated one during migration to the latest version.

-It is recommended to install the new node type instead of the deprecated one during migration to the version 4.0.
+The deployed postanalytics node 3.6 or lower has the deprecated **regular** type that is [now replaced with the new **Wallarm node** type](/4.0/what-is-new/#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens).
 The regular node type will be removed in future releases, please migrate before.

 To replace the regular postanalytics node with the Wallarm node: